If you have frequent headaches or eye fatigue, or feel like you have to squint to make text readable, you may need new eyeglasses.

 There’s also a chance that your frames are to blame.
 If the temples (arms) feel like they’re pulling against the back of your ear, it can be uncomfortable enough to cause a headache.

-Likewise, if the temples feel like they’re too tight against the sides of your head, it’s time for an adjustment.
+Likewise, if the temples feel like they’re too tight against the sides of your head, it may be time for an adjustment.

-Often, if there’s an issue with the fit of your eyeglass frames, see an optician near you.
-An adjustment to your frames can fix the fit of your glasses and end or reduce your headaches.
+Often, if there’s an issue with the fit of your eyeglass frames, an optician can fix the fit of your glasses, which could improve your headaches.

-If your frames can’t be made to fit — let’s say you went through a growth spurt or got the wrong size to begin with — it’s time for new glasses.
+If your frames can’t be made to fit — let’s say you went through a growth spurt or got the wrong size to begin with — it might be time for new glasses.

 3. Squinting at the screen